Skip to main content

 You can pay by cash or card at the Post Office or any shop displaying the PayPoint sign using the barcode on the front of your bill.

-Finally, you can post a cheque directly to the Council Offices.
+You can post a cheque directly to the Council Offices.
 Payments should be made payable to 'St Albans District Council'.
-Please remember to quote your account number if you send a payment by post so we know who the payment is from.
+Please remember to quote your business name and business rate account number if you send a payment by post so we know who the payment is from.
+However, cheque payments may take some time to be credited to your business rate account, so we would prefer that you made payments via another method.